-MAJ OR UNITS OF INSTRUCTION SEME STER HOURS
+Majo r Units of L struction Semester Hour

-CP 100 Introduction to Plumbing 3
+CP 100 Introduction to Plumbing

 CP 101 Sewer Systems 4

-CP 102 Drainage Systems 3
+CP 102 Drainage Systems

 CP 103 Cold Water Systems 4

-RV 100 Blueprint Reading (Part I) 2
+RV 100 Blueprint Reading (Part I)

 RV 101 Applied Mathematics (Part I) 2

-CP 104 Hot Water Systems 4
+CP 104 Hot Water Systems

 CP 105 Plumbing Codes 4

 CP 106 Fixtures 3

-CP 107 Heating Devices 3
+CP 107 Heating Devices

 RV 102 Industrial Safety 2

 RV 103 Communicative Skills 2

-RE 100 Employability Skills

-RE 101, 102 Related Education

 (1080 Clock Hours) Total Semester Hours 36

-- CP 100-Introduction to Plumbing.
+- CP 100 Introduction to Plumbing.
 This course consists of history and development of plumbing use of tools, safety and to describe the trade and its relation to health.
 Working conditions, opportunities and the ethics of the trade are also taught.
 Three semester hours.
-(90 hours instruction) - CP 101-Sewer Systems.
-This course is designed for the theoretical and practical aspects of: disposal system elements, house sewer, septic tanks, siphon action, tank size calculations, maintenance causes and removal of sewer obstructions.
+(90 hours instruction) - CP 101 Sewer Systems.
+This course is designed for the theoretical and practical aspects of: disposal system elements, house sewer, septic tanks, siphon action, tank size calculations, maintenance causes and removal of sewer obstructioons.
 Four semester hours.
-(120 hours instruction) - CP 102-Drainage Systems.
+(120 hours instruction) - CP 102 Drainage Systems.
 This course is designed to give the practical and theoretical use of drainage systems, comprises the installation of the system in the house covering health aspect, disposal of poisonous gases arising from the discharge and traps.
 Four semester hours.
-(120 hours instruction) - CP 103-Cold Water Supply Systems.
-This course is designed to give the student a practical aspect and theory of the installation of cold water supply, health contamination, city water supply, rough in measurements and placement of fixtures.
+(120 hours instruction) - CP 103 Cold Water Supply Systems.
+This course is designed to give the student a practical aspect and theory of the installation of cold water supply, health contamination, city water supply, well supply, rough-in measurements and placement of fixtures.
 Three semester hours.
-(90 hours instruction) - CP 104-Hot Water Systems.
+(90 hours instruction) - CP 104 Hot Water Systems.
 This course is designed to give the student the background knowledge and practical application of installing a hot water system according to the unit fixture system.
 Four semester hours.
 (120 hours instruction)

-- CP 105-Plumbing Codes.
+- CP 105 Plumbing Codes.
 This course is designed to give the student an introduction to national, southern, county plumbing codes and their application.
 Four semester hours.
-(120 hours instruction) - CP 106-Fixtures.
+(120 hours instruction) - CP 106 Fixtures.
 This course is designed to give the student the background knowledge and practical application of installing the rough-in and finish fixtures for all types of plumbing fixtures used in construction.
 Three semester hours.
-(90 hours instruction) - CP 107-Heating Devices.
+(90 hours instruction) - CP 107 Heating Devices.
 This course is designed to give the student the background knowledge and psychomotor skills in the art of installing: horizontal hot water tanks, furnace coils, tank heaters, blow off tanks and automatic storage gas heaters.
 Summer-winter hot water hookups, indirect heating and solar heaters are taught.
 Three semester hours.
 (90 hours instruction)